dallegos/cococh/README.md

 const ratios = getContrastRatios("#f00", "#000000");
 ```

-Any combination is valid and you're going to get an object like this:
+Any combination is valid, and you will receive an object like this:

 ```json
 {